affinitydb/doc/strengths.md

 Database recovery (the process that guaranties consistency when restarting the database after a crash) is one of those features that are practically invisible... until you need to count on it.
 It's difficult to implement properly, difficult to test, and difficult to prove for correctness in practice (even though the algorithms are formally established).
-Fortunately, mvStore was used for several years in an embedded, multi-user context, and as a result it had the opportunity of experiencing countless crashes, resulting in huge efforts to make recovery rock-solid.
+Considerable efforts were invested to make mvStore's recovery rock-solid.

 ##Small, portable, embeddable
-The [mvStore kernel](./terminology.md#mvstore) is a small library (<50K LOC, < 1Mb binary) written in C++ and ported to all mainstream platforms (windows, linux, OSX, ARM).
+The [mvStore kernel](./terminology.md#mvstore) is a small library (<50K LOC, < 1Mb binary) written in C++ and ported to all mainstream platforms (OSX, linux, windows, ARM-based devices).
 It allows one to configure all essential aspects of its runtime footprint (global memory usage, memory usage per session, disk usage, file sizes etc.).

 ##Uniform programming environment with notifications
 The mvStore kernel does not accept stored procedures, and does not process triggers directly.
-Instead, it forwards [notifications](./terminology.md#notification) (e.g. via [mvServer](./terminology.md#mvserver)) to clients
-that request them, thus allowing those clients to express their data-change handling code in the same programming environment as the rest of the application.
+Instead, it forwards [notifications](./terminology.md#notification) (e.g. via the [server](./terminology.md#server)) to clients that request them, thus allowing those clients to express their data-change handling code in the same programming environment as the rest of the application.